-As the fastest growing developmental disorder, autism has become a mainstream topic among travel professionals and families looking for an adaptive vacation.
-For the parent of a child or close relative with autism, many questions come up each day, even more so when trying to plan a family vacation.
+For the parent of a child or close relative on the autism spectrum, many questions come up each day, even more so when trying to plan a family vacation.

 That’s why we thought one mother’s words of wisdom could help those traveling with companions who have autism and other special psychological needs.
 I interviewed Ilene, the mother of two boys (a 14-year-old and a 12-year-old with autism), who shared her experiences and advice on traveling with a child who has autism.